saltsthlm/protips/readableCode.md

 ```

 Now look at this!
 This is well written code.
 It is both easy to read and easy to reason about.
-Also, there are no comments, that will rot and become completely missleading after a few iterations.
+Also, there are no comments, that will rot and become completely misleading after a few iterations.

 ## Getting functional
 The code above is well written and there is no need to refactor more.